Gevalia: In Sweden and Europe

 Located in Gävle, Sweden (Gevalia in Latin), Gevalia was introduced in 1853 in Sweden by the trading company Victor Theodor Engwall & Co KB.
 The first CEO was Victor Theodor Engwall.
 Ernst Victor Engwall succeeded his father as CEO of the company from 1882 to 1915.
 In 1915, Knut Emil Engwall was appointed CEO.
 Sven Engwall served as the fourth CEO of the family company.
 Jacob Engwall was the last CEO of the Engwall family owned company from 1963 to 1972.

 Gevalia was once also a brand for spices.
-In 1970, Gevalia purchased Kockens, a spices company, in Ystad, and the Kockens brand began to be used for spices produced at the Gävle factory.
+In 1970, Gevalia purchased Kockens, a spice company, in Ystad, and the Kockens brand began to be used for spices produced at the Gävle factory.

 After 120 years as a family company, it was sold in 1971 to Mondelez International predecessor company, General Foods.
 Around the same time, General Foods also acquired another Swedish coffee brand, Coffea, which produced Premiär coffee.
 As part of the acquisition, production from the Premiär roasting facility in Gröndal was relocated to Gävle.

-Gevalia owes a large part of its current success in Northern Europe to a well-known and long-running marketing campaign with the theme of "unexpected visitors", starting in the early 1990s.
+Gevalia runs a well-known and long-running marketing campaign with the theme of "unexpected visitors", starting in the early 1990s.
 The campaign featured in addition to print ads and movie commercials also installations in public places in Sweden featuring submarines and airplanes.

 In 1973, Gevalia was introduced to the Danish market by General Foods.
 For a time, Gevalia operated a roasting facility in Glostrup outside Copenhagen, which served the Danish market.
 However, the facility closed in 2004, and production was consolidated in Gävle.
 Gevalia remains a popular coffee brand in Denmark.

 Gevalia previously held a royal warrant of appointment for coffee roasters from the King of Sweden.
 After Kraft Foods Inc. was split into two companies in 2012, rights to Gevalia brands were divided and currently owned by Kraft Heinz in North America and JDE Peet's (formed from merger of Douwe Egberts and Mondelez International coffee and tea division) in rest of the world.